intel/he-toolkit/he-samples/examples/secure-query/README.md

 The example consists of 2 component classes and a main file.
  - SQClient implements basic client funcionality including initializing the encryption context, key generation, and encrypting and decrypting database queries.
  - SQServer stores the encrypted database and implements the encrypted database query algorithm.
- - Main.cpp Simple program which creates an instance of SQClient with either default or user specified encryption parameters, an instance of SQServer is then also initialized with the chosen parameters.
-Next the application reads in a simple set of key/value pairs from a user specified csv file and encrypts them using the HE context.
+ - Main.cpp Program which creates an instance of SQClient with either default or user specified encryption parameters, an instance of SQServer is then also initialized with the chosen parameters.
+Next the application reads in a set of key/value pairs from a user specified csv file and encrypts them using the HE context.
 The user is then prompted to enter a search key and the results of the search are then displayed.

 ## Usage